Yaro2709/AnsysAPDLmac/README.md

 - Clone the repo in ANSYS Project: `git clone https://github.com/Yaro2709/AnsysAPDLmac`
 - Run your project with Mechanical ANSYS APDL.
 - Use macros, for example: `*use,results/UZ.mac`.

+## Examples
+Examples of using the library can be found in the collection [AnsysAPDLexamples](https://github.com/Yaro2709/AnsysAPDLexamples).